minima-global/MiniDAPP/docs/howToBuildMiniDapps.md

 # How to Build Your First MiniDapp

-This is a brief doc' to help you create your first Minima MiniDapp.
+This is a brief doc' designed to help you create your first Minima MiniDapp.
 And in the best traditions of Computing, this MiniDapp outputs a version of those immortal words, _"Hello World"_.
 Obvs.

 ## Prerequisites